MGMA10/ahb_master_project/readme.md

 - **HRESP**: Provides feedback from the slave, where `1` indicates an error and `0` indicates success.
 - **cpu_inst**: Contains both the address (upper 32 bits) and data (lower 32 bits) from the CPU for the current operation.
 - **cpu_cont**: Control signals from the CPU that include burst size, data size, and the direction of the transfer (read or write).
+- **num_beats**: Number of beats that the CPU will send to the master and it only needed in Incrementing burst of undefined length
 ![Alt diagram](master.png)

 ---